-We introduce an instantiation of context agnostic learning for visual tasks using synthetic data.
+We next introduce an instantiation of Greedy Bias Correction for learning visual tasks using synthetic data.
 We are given a function which takes a label $y$ and outputs a rendering of the corresponding class in a random pose without any background.
-The context is the background of the object, for which we place no restrictions; the observation function $\gamma$ simply takes a background and superimposes the object on top of the background.
-We make the following two adaptations for the specific case of learning visual tasks from synthetic data.
+The context is the background of the image, on which we place no restrictions.
+The observation function $\gamma$ superimposes an object over a background.

-\paragraph{Image As Context.} As in the previous section, to reduce the spurious correlations between labels and contexts, we aim to sample several objects and rendered them against the same context.
-The key observation is that a rendered image is itself a context; in fact, given that a classifier correctly classifies some rendered image, this is exactly the context for which we expect the classifier to have learned the most spurious signals with the label.
-Therefore the strategy we propose is to superimpose the next object on top of the previous image.
-This corresponds to the case where $e = 2$ and the context already contains one of the rendered objects.

-\paragraph{Local Refinement via Robustness Training.} We note that our observation $\gamma$ is actually fairly restrictive.
-For instance, we cannot express occlusions or more complex relationships such as shading.
-Because our ultimate goal will be to perform on data taken from a real-world context, we aim to capture this discrepancy using robustness training.\footnote{Robustness training is more commonly referred to as adversarial training in the adversarial learning community whence we borrow this technique.
+\paragraph{Local refinement via robustness training} We note that our observation function $\gamma$ is insufficient to capture the true range of possible inputs for a given object; for instance, we do not support occlusions.
+Because our ultimate goal will be to perform on data taken from a real-world context, we aim to capture this discrepancy using robustness training.\footnote{Robustness training is more commonly referred to as adversarial training in the adversarial robustness community whence we borrow this technique.